Is eToro banned in France? Let's take a look

 • Copy Trading: automatically copying the positions of other users.
 The past returns of certain "Top Traders" attract many beginners.

 • A very intuitive interface, both for buying stocks and cryptocurrencies.
-The dashboard, tracking tools, and portfolio (with $100,000 in virtual funds) allow you to practice without risk.
+The dashboard, tracking tools, and virtual portfolio (with $100,000 in virtual funds) allow you to practice without risk.

 However, all these characteristics do not necessarily compensate for the importance of fees in the world of crypto assets.